bhb2bhb/nlptutorial/README.md

 - Structured Perceptron and Search Algorithms
   - Structured perceptron training for HMM.
   - The concept of intractable search problems; Beam search for intractable decoding.

+### Dataset

+Since Neubig is giving tutorials to his group used to be in NAIST, Japan.
+So some of the dataset he prepared for his students for training and testing are in Japanese, which is not so suitable for us Chinese.
+So some of the dataset would be augmented to include Chinese ones which is easy for experiment analysis and making sense to us.